dgraph-io/cloud-docs/content/admin/overview.md

 * [Authentication](/admin/authentication) will guide you in creating a API token.
 Since all admin APIs require an auth token, this is a good place to start.
 * [Schema](/admin/schema) describes how to programmatically query and update your GraphQL schema.
-* [Import and Exporting Data](/admin/import-export) is a guide for exporting your data from a Slash GraphQL backend, and how to import it into another cluster
+* [Import and Exporting Data](/admin/import-export) is a guide for exporting your data from a Dgraph Cloud backend, and how to import it into another cluster
-* [Dropping Data](/admin/drop-data) will guide you through dropping all data from your Slash GraphQL backend.
+* [Dropping Data](/admin/drop-data) will guide you through dropping all data from your Dgraph Cloud backend.